 Safety Policy Division’s Risk Assessment and Safety Analytics (“RASA”) section is charged with the task of scrutinizing energy-utility safety-risk threat assessments along with associated proposed mitigation plans, and estimated costs and spending requests.
 Collectively, these utility disclosures and proposed plans are submitted as risk reports to the Commission on a four-year-cycle basis, which inform and enable applications for approval of system-wide utility operating and capital budgets.
-This regulatory review and public-vetting process – known as the RAMP (or Risk Assessment and Mitigation Phase) – is required for each of California’s four major investor-owned utilities.
+This regulatory review and public-vetting process – known as the RAMP (or Risk Assessment Mitigation Phase) – is required for each of California’s four major investor-owned utilities.

 In effect since 2014, the RAMP has proven to be a pivotal utility-safety reform backed by rigorous new rules and guidance to ensure that California’s energy utilities carefully consider and fully disclose those safety risks associated with their service and activities, and explain how utilities are equipped to detect, quantify, and contain those risks at the lowest practicable cost.